nehangit/HADES/README.md

-# Hierarchical Agent-Based Web Exploitation Framework
+# Hierarchical Agent-Based Exploitation System (HABES)

 ## Overview

 Based on HPTSA: https://arxiv.org/pdf/2406.01637

-A modular cybersecurity agent framework for web vulnerability exploitation (specifically zero-days).
+A hierarchical multi-agent based autonomous system for web vulnerability recon and exploitation.
 It consists of:

 - A hierarchical planner for environment exploration and task planning
 - A team manager for orchestrating task-specific agents